popey17/popey17/README.md

 - I’m currently a student from Microverse

-- I was a medical student but lowe programming
+- I was a medical student but love programming

 - Trying my best to become a good programmer